 Heal Your Mind and Body: Overcoming Co-Occurring Disorders at Relief

-It’s not uncommon for individuals struggling with mental health issues to also struggle with addiction.
-This is known as co-occurring disorders or dual diagnosis.
-These conditions often occur together because they can feed into each other.
+It’s common for people facing mental health challenges to also battle addiction in Cambridge, MA.
+This is referred to as co-occurring disorders or dual diagnosis.
+These conditions frequently happen simultaneously because they often influence one another.

 What is a Co-Occurring Disorder?